 15.2.1.2.
 Task Details

-You can access to the Task Details by clicking in a task row (in both Grid and Calendar Views).
+You can access to the Task Details by clicking in a task row.
 The details associated with a task can be changed, like for example the Due Date, the Priority or the task description.